MuhammadYM/pneumonia-classifier/README.md

    ```

 The setup script will:
+- Install all required Python dependencies from requirements.txt
 - Download the chest X-ray pneumonia dataset
 - Extract the dataset to the `data` directory
 - Clean up temporary files